rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Mythologies

 In our modern secular view we think of *mythology* as false or make believe, like fairy tails, or at best as primitive beliefs from "less evolved civilizations".
-However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word), and thus *mythology* is best thought of as "stories we participate in" or "stories people live by".
+However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word), and thus *mythology* is best thought of as "stories that unite a people into a culture" or "stories we participate in" or "stories people live by".
 And if we take a sober look at ancient mythologies, we find angels and demons featured in all of them.

 Technically, the word *angel* means a messenger of God.
 As such, it can best be thought of as a role, like a job title.
 However when talking of angels we typically are not referring to a job title.
 We are referring to spiritual beings.
-Angels are spiritual beings, and demons are evil spirits.
+Angels are spiritual beings, and "demons" usually refer to evil spirits.
 If we believe in God then we typically view demons as fallen angels, fallen from God's grace.

 The Bible, and the gospels in particular, are filled with references to angels and demons.
 Yet there's also references to other spiritual beings such as thrones, dominions, and principalities.
 And there's references to archangels, hinting not only to job titles but instead to a rank, a hierarchy.
-Additionally, there's references to heavenly hosts, to "sons of God", to cherubim and seraphim, and of course nephelim -- the famed *giants* precipitating the great flood.
+Additionally, there's references to heavenly hosts, to "sons of God", to cherubim and seraphim, rephaim, and of course nephelim -- the famed *giants* precipitating the great flood.

 And most striking, there's even references to other gods.
 While modern Christians view the idea of mythological gods as fairy tales, they must ignore their own Bibles while doing so.
-Ancient Christians understood all of these biblical references.
+Ancient Christians understood all of these biblical references to other gods as being created (usually fallen) spirits.

 Interestingly, the Bible continually references these spiritual beings as if we already know what they are.
 There's no explanation of angels or demons or devils, and no articulated taxonomy about this hierarchy of spirits.
 How are we to make sense of this?

 ### Paganism